Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Introduction

 \section{Introduction}

-In recent years, one-dimensional (1D) models of blood flow in human blood vessels have been widely used in clinical applications \cite{MarWillVa2009,Audebert2017}.
+In recent years, one-dimensional (1D) models of blood flow in human blood vessels have been widely used in clinical applications \cite{MarWilLac2009,AudBucBekVibVig-CleGer2017}.
 These models are effective for understanding averaged features of blood flow locally, such as velocity, volume flux, and pressure \cite{SherForPeiFran2003,ForLamQua2003}.
-They can also be combined with 3D models for detailed simulation of the human cardiovascular system as a whole \cite{ForMourNo2007,XiaoAlasFi2013,DoLiangPaVa2019}.
+They can also be combined with 3D models for detailed simulation of the human cardiovascular system as a whole \cite{ForMouNob2007,XiaAlaFig2013,DobLiaPanVas2019}.
 Moreover, 1D models have much less computational cost compared to 3D models and can be mathematically analyzed in greater depth.

-A blood vessel in a 1D model is a cylindrical tube whose radius varies as a function of time $t$ and axial distance $x$, in which the blood is a compressible fluid governed by the Navier-Stokes equations averaged over cross-sections of the tube.
+A non-branching blood vessel in a 1D model is a cylindrical tube whose radius varies as a function of time $t$ and axial distance $x$, in which the blood is an incompressible fluid governed by the Navier-Stokes equations averaged over cross-sections of the tube.
 The variables consist of the cross-section area $A$, the volume flux $Q$ of blood flow, the mean pressure $P$, and the mean blood velocity $\bar u=Q/A$, while the blood density is taken to be constant. $A$ and $Q$ satisfy a system of two coupled partial differential equations (PDEs) which are similar in form to the Navier-Stokes equations for mass continuity and momentum in fluid mechanics.
-The system is closed by specifying an equation of state which gives the pressure in terms of the cross-section area; the simplest widely-used model is that the pressure change across the vessel wall is proportional to the change in radius of the vessel.
+The system is closed by specifying a relation for the pressure in terms of the cross-section area; the simplest widely-used model is that the pressure change across the vessel wall is proportional to the change in radius of the vessel.
 There are two important parameters in the resulting closed system: a friction parameter, which is proportional to the viscosity coefficient in the Navier-Stokes equations; and a momentum correction parameter, which arises from how the Navier-Stokes are averaged over a cross-section \cite{BarHunTimVar}.

-In the literature, there is a lot of work on numerical solutions, but very little has been done on exact solutions except for the use of the well-known Riemann method of characteristics \cite{SpiToVazCon2017,ShengZhangZheng2020}.
-This method, however, can be carried out to obtain explicit solutions only in a special case for the momentum correction parameter \cite{ForLamQua2003}.
+In the literature, there is a lot of work on numerical solutions, but very little has been done on exact solutions except for steady-states \cite{MuMenSosFa,GhiBerLeTor2020,BriXin2020} and the use of the well-known Riemann method of characteristics for wave propagation \cite{SpiTorVazCon2017,SheZhaZhe2020}.
+The latter method, however, can be carried out to obtain explicit solutions only in a special case for the momentum correction parameter \cite{ForLamQua2003}.